now browsing by category

 At MAST he will be responsible a.o. for the “globalization” of M-Lab (app development course) with our international partners.
 We are looking forward to working with him.

-María Gómez from the research center INRIA in France. is visiting our group for extended stay during 2016 (~ 4months).
+María Gómez from the research center INRIA Lille in Nord Europe. is visiting our group for extended stay during 2016 (~ 4months).
 She is collaborating with us on a project, which aims at providing self-healing capabilities into mobile apps by using crowdsourcing approaches.
 We are very glad to have her with us.

 Prof. Romain Robbes from the University of Chile is visiting our group during the winter of 2014.
 He is collaborating with us on a project, which aims at analyzing developers interactions and predicting their current tasks.
 We are very glad to have him with us.